xdeb-org/xdeb/readme.md

-  -d                          Automatic dependency resolution -S                          Download shlibs file for automatic dependencies -c                          Like -C, excluding shlibs and binpkgs -r                          Remvoe repodata file (Use for re-building) -q                          Extract .deb into destdir only, do not build -C                          Remove all files created by this script -b                          Build from destdir directly without a .deb file
+  -d                          Automatic dependency resolution -S                          Download shlibs file for automatic dependencies -c                          Like -C, excluding shlibs and binpkgs -r                          Remove repodata file (Use for re-building) -R                          Do not register package in repository pool.
+  -q                          Extract .deb into destdir only, do not build -C                          Remove all files created by this script -b                          Build from destdir directly without a .deb file